eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

   Relying Party needs to use a certificate.
 The Relying Party provides an identifier of the certificate, and the Provider responds with the corresponding current status, e.g., 'valid' or 'revoked'.
-A variation of this mechanism is possible, where it’s not the Relying Party, but rather the subject of the certificate that requests the current revocation status of the certificate from the Provider service.
+A variation of this mechanism is possible, where it's not the Relying Party, but rather the subject of the certificate that requests the current revocation status of the certificate from the Provider service.
 The certificate subject then sends the response to the Relying Party together with the certificate itself.
-This mechanism is known as the Online Certificate Status Protocol (OCSP), and the variation is known as ‘OCSP stapling’.
+This mechanism is known as the Online Certificate Status Protocol (OCSP), and the variation is known as 'OCSP stapling'.
 The server from which a Relying Party can get information regarding the revocation status of an attestation is the OCSP Responder.
 In the context of the EUDI Wallet ecosystem, we will refer to it as an Online Attestation Status Protocol (OASP), OASP